-Welcome to the sixth post in our twelve-part series that hopefully makes the dead period go by a bit quicker.
-These articles aim to provide a detailed look at what each team has done thus far on the recruiting trail and what work still needs to be put in before NLI day in February.
-One team a day will be featured this year in alphabetical order.
-Today will look at Nevada.
+Welcome to the second piece in our twelve-part series that hopefully makes the dead period go by a bit quicker.
+The aim of these articles is to provide a detailed look at what each team has done thus far on the recruiting trail, and what work still needs to be put in before NLI day in February.
+One team a day will be featured, in order of where they fall in their current MWCConnection ranking.
+Today looks at Nevada.

 The Road So Far: